bansheerubber/io_scene_dts/README.md

 This is a fork of the 2.8 fork, which was a fork of the original 2.77 version of this plugin.
 Some features may not work, but basic mesh importing should be functional in Blender 4.0.

+Mesh and sequence importing for this fork was designed specifically to import Onverse dts/dsq files.
+It may or may not work for dts/dsq files from other games.

 ---

 Leaving this here for potential maintainers or onlookers: